Summary

 Leasing

 Leasing is relevant for businesses requiring access to high-valued assets like machinery, property, planes, or ships.
-Under a lease agreement, your startup enters into a contract with a lessor, which allows you to use the asset you require.
+Under a lease agreement, your startup enters into a contract with a lessor, allowing you to use the required asset.
 In exchange, you pay the lessor periodic payments.

 Key Takeaways

 Short-term and long-term financing options reflect that businesses must manage their cash and capital for short-term and long-term use.
-Short-term financing provides quick access to capital for more urgent uses, while long-term financing supports sustainable growth and larger investments.
+Short-term financing provides quick access to capital for more urgent uses, while long-term financing supports sustainable growth and more significant investments.

 Frequently Asked Questions